 Computation of Grades.
 Grades will be computed on a 4-point scale: A=4.0, B=3, C=2, D=1, F=0.
 Final grades will not include plusses and minuses.

 Writing Flag.
 This course carries the Writing Flag.
-You will write regularly during the semester, completing both short and long writing projects.
-Furthermore, you will, and receive feedback from your instructor and your peers.
-Based on this feedback, you will have the opportunity to revise one or more assignments.
-A substantial portion of your grade to comes from your written work.
+Writing Flag courses are designed to give students experience with writing in an academic discipline.
+In this class, you can expect to write regularly during the semester, complete substantial writing projects, and receive feedback from your instructor to help you improve your writing.
+You will also have the opportunity to revise one or more assignments, and you may be asked to read and discuss your peers’ work.
+You should therefore expect a substantial portion of your grade to come from your written work.
 Writing Flag classes meet the Core Communications objectives of Critical Thinking, Communication, Teamwork, and Personal Responsibility, established by the Texas Higher Education Coordinating Board.

 Attendance Policy.
 Rhetoric & Writing has established this attendance policy for all RHE courses.
 Any questions or appeals concerning this policy must be made directly to the department Associate Chair.
 You are expected to attend class, to arrive on time, to have prepared assigned reading and writing, and to participate in all in-class editing, revising, and discussion sessions.
 Should you miss the equivalent of 5 TTH or MW class sessions or 7 MWF sessions this semester, excused or not, you will fail the course. (ddd addition: Each three tardies will count as one absence.)
 If you find that an unavoidable problem prevents you from attending class, you should contact your instructor as soon as possible, preferably ahead of time, to let him or her know–and then one of your classmates about what you missed before the next class.